kamioftea/advent-of-code-2022/pubs/blog/day_7.md

 recursive function.
 There is some interesting complexity in that I need to add the directory size to the list of directories I'm building as well as pass the total size of the directory up to the next level so that it can be included in its parent's total.
-Handily when querying a sub_directory for its list of directory sizes, the size of that directory is always going to be last in the list, so that can be used to pass both pieces of neede information in one.
+Handily when querying a sub_directory for its list of directory sizes, the size of that directory is always going to be last in the list, so that can be used to pass both pieces of needed information in one.

 ```rust
 impl Directory {